How to Create Effective Therapy Website Taglines for Your Practice

 good therapy website

-A good therapy practice tagline should touch hearts and minds at first glance.
+Good therapy website taglines should touch hearts and minds at first glance.

 It should be easy to understand using plain, engaging, non-jargon words so you can connect deeply.
 Oftentimes, we feel the need to beautify our taglines and slogans to a point that it loses their essence.
 Though flow and rhythm might help with recall, a tagline need not be poetic in order to extend value.